SangmoPhur/SangmoPhur/README.md

 - 👋 Hi, I’m Phur.Pronounced as Fh-uu-r.
-- 👀 I’m interested in Machine learning, data science, Bioinforamtics.
+- 👀 I’m interested in Machine learning, data science, Bioinformatics.
 - 🌱 I’m currently learning Machine learning.
 - 💞️ I’m looking to collaborate on ...bioinformatics, machine learning and python related projects.
 - 📫 How to reach me ...